dannycab/phy321msu/admin/teachers.md

 | ------------------ | --------------------- | ------------------ | ---------------------------------------------------------------------------- |
 | Monday 12:40-13:30 | Wednesday 12:40-13:30 | Friday 12:40-13:30 | STEM 1202 and [Zoom](https://msu.zoom.us/j/93683330722) |

+> **IMPORTANT**
+>
+> Monday and Wednesday's class will be lecture-based; Friday's classes will be homework-based workshops. *We will work the more challenging exercises together in class on Friday.*
+>
+> The lecture portion of the course will be streamed and recorded via Zoom. *Only lecture will be recorded.*
-> [!IMPORTANT]
+>
-> The lecture portion of the course will be streamed and recorded via Zoom.
-You are encouraged to attend in person, but if you are unable to do so, you can join the lecture via Zoom.
-[Zoom Link](https://msu.zoom.us/j/93683330722)
+> You are encouraged to attend in person, but if you are unable to do so, you can join the lecture via this [Zoom Link](https://msu.zoom.us/j/93683330722).

 ## Professor